General

 All bids are intended to be binding.

-The seller then ships the piece or coordinates an agreed in-person handoff, and seller payout is released only after delivery is confirmed and the 72-hour verification window has passed or the transaction is otherwise verified as complete.
+The transaction is considered complete only after delivery is confirmed and the 72-hour inspection period has passed cleanly, or the transaction is otherwise verified as complete.
+The Glass Exchange team coordinates seller settlement after that point.

 Sellers